elamaran619/amazon-quicksight-user-guide/doc_source/format-a-date-field.md

 # Format a Date Field<a name="format-a-date-field"></a>

-When you format a date field, you can either choose a format from a list of common options or you can open the **Format Data** pane and manually format the field\.
-Manually formatting the field allows you to choose from a list of common date and time formats to use, or alternatively specify custom formats for the date and time values\.
+When you format a date field, you can choose a list of common formatting options\.
+Alternatively, you can open the **Format Data** pane choose from a list of common formats, or specify custom formatting for the date and time values\.

 Changing a field format changes it for all visuals in the analysis that use that data set, but does not change it in the data set itself\.

-## Format a Date Field Using List Options<a name="format-a-date-field-list"></a>
+### Format a Date Field Using List Options<a name="format-a-date-field-list"></a>

 If you want to format a date field by choosing from a list of common options, you can access such a list from the **Field list** pane, a visual on\-visual editor, or a visual field well\.